TheRealBrax/TypeCHub/README.md

 ## Changelog

 ### Version 1.1
-- Made the connors more rounded on the pcb
+- Made the PCB more rounded
+- Forgot to update the version # on the bottom of the PCB

 ### Version 1.0
 - Initial release of TypeCHub